PRINSUS-RIsk/SUS-Risk/README.md

 ## Contact Information

-For more information about this project, please visit our [contact page](contact/) or reach out to the principal investigator.
+For more information about this project, please visit our [contact page](contact/) or reach out to the principal investigator (Prof. Simone Severini - severini@unitus.it).